 NeighbourWoods

 NeighbourWoods is a residential planting initiative developed to encourage citizens to help grow and preserve Kelowna’s urban forest.
-Each year, Kelowna residents can purchase one tree per household for the low price of $50 (plus GST).
+Each year, Kelowna residents can purchase one tree per household for the low price of $50 (plus GST) each.

 By purchasing and planting a tree through NeighbourWoods, you're making a positive impact on the environment.
 To learn more about the benefits of urban trees, visit our Urban trees page